SAP Articles

 - Integration with SAP EWM and SAP IBP

-- SAP Digital Manufacturing bridges the ERP-MES gap natively
+- SAP Digital Manufacturing closes the ERP to MES gap natively

 Limitations:

-- High complexity — not just the software, but the ecosystem
+- High complexity, not just in the software but across the entire ecosystem

-- Requires strong internal governance or partners to get right
+- Requires mature internal governance or skilled implementation partners

-- Total cost of ownership is significant (licensing, infra, people)
+- Total cost of ownership is substantial, including software, infrastructure, and personnel

 5. Microsoft Dynamics 365